14 Reasons You Might Go Broke in Retirement

 You Don't Consider State Taxes

-It’s a big reason so many people pull up stakes and move to tax-friendly states for retirees such as Florida and Georgia.
+That’s a big reason so many people pull up stakes and move to tax-friendly states for retirees such as Florida and Georgia.
 The nice weather is a draw, to be sure, but so too are incentives such as low or no state taxes on retirement income and generous tax breaks for older homeowners.

 Do your research, consider friends and family in the equation and consult our handy State-by-State Guide to Taxes on Retirees.

-You Bankroll the Kids
+You Bankroll the Kids or Grandkids

 “One of the most common financial mistakes parents make is funding their child’s education before taking care of their own retirement needs,” says Schwab-Pomerantz.
 “The point is that you won’t be of much use to your child or anyone else in the future if you can’t take care of yourself.
 So as long as you’re saving enough for your own retirement, then by all means help your kids with college.
 But if you’re paying for college at the expense of your own retirement savings, remember that there are many ways to cover the cost of college including financial aid, grants, student loans and scholarships.
 But there aren’t any scholarships for retirement.”